 In closing, we would like you to consider Foundation Repair Socal as your trusted advisor, to provide you with the best repair solution for your foundation problems.

 Southern California homes don’t usually have basements, but many hillside homes are constructed with large crawlspaces that experience the same problems.
-When you cripple wall is bowing, it indicates potential structural weakness or a potential problem called ‘downhill slip’, where your foundation id slowly sliding downhill.
+When your cripple wall is bowing, it indicates potential structural weakness or a potential problem called ‘downhill slip’, where your foundation is slowly sliding downhill.
 This is a serious problem that should be immediately resolved by a professional.

 Our Promise To You